DinhLongHuynh/DinhLongHuynh/README.md

 # Hi there, I'm Dinh Long Huynh! 👋

 ## 🚀 About Me
-I am on my way to become a **Cheminformatician** **Machine Learning Engineer**.
+I am on my way to become a **Cheminformatician**.
 My passion lies in the intersection of **Drug Discovery Modelling, Artificial Intelligence, and Computational Chemistry**.
 I specialize in applying **Explainability Techniques** to **ML Models** to interpret molecular predictions, making AI-driven drug discovery more transparent and trustworthy.
 I am fascinated by how **molecules can have a massive impact on human health**.
 My goal is to become an **expert in modeling**, helping teams make better, data-driven drug discovery decisions.

 ## 🔬 Research & Work Interests